 Wanna visit Spain’s capital but only have a day to spare?
-No problem!
+Is a day in Madrid even worth trying?
+Nope, it’s no problem!
 While I had an amazing solo travel experience in Madrid and encourage you to spend more time in this vibrant city, you can still create a memorable trip in only 24 hours.
 I promise.

 Currently, Madrid’s population sits at a little over three million.
 Impressive, huh?
 However, despite Madrid’s rather overwhelming size, the main tourist attractions are all well within walking distance of one another.
 Which is perfect for you.

 Anyway.
 I need to stop myself before I babble nonstop about how awesome Madrid is.
 You’ll have to book a ticket and see for yourself.

 Without further ado, here are my personal suggestions for what to see in Madrid in one day.

 But a quick disclaimer before I break down your itinerary.
 Madrid’s Retiro Park is legendary.
 Or so I’ve heard in blogs and from other travelers.
 Sadly, the park was closed for my entire visit, which is why it’s not included in this post.
 Alas.
 Next time.

 24 Hours in Madrid: What to Do in the Morning

 1. Go to Puerta del Sol early in the morning.